ContainerHQ/arkis-api-docs/source/includes/_cluster.md

 running | Cluster is running and reachable

 <aside class="warning">
-You can't reach the Docker API of a cluster in unreachable state.
+You can't reach the Docker API of a cluster in a non-running state.
 </aside>